 - 50,000 bonus points when you spend $4,000 in the first three months

 - 10 points per dollar on Lyft purchases (through March 31, 2022)

 - 3 points per dollar on travel expenses after the first $300 covered by the annual credit

 - 3 points per dollar on restaurants and dining, including takeout, eligible delivery services and dining out.

 - 1 point per dollar on all other purchases

-- 50 percent more redemption value when you redeem points through Chase Ultimate Rewards (60,000 points would be worth $900 in travel instead of $600)
+- 50 percent more redemption value when you redeem points through Chase Ultimate Rewards (50,000 points would be worth $750 in travel)

 - Your points are worth 50 percent more when you redeem them for statement credits for eligible purchases in select rotating categories.

 - Eligible cardholders can split purchases of $100 or more into fixed monthly payments with no interest through My Chase Plan.
 You’ll just pay a fixed, monthly fee.

 Pro tip: “As a business owner, credit card hacking is a standard part of my game plan.
 One of my go-to cards for travel is the Chase Sapphire Reserve card, as it provides you $300 in travel credits every year.
 If I book a $225 flight on my card, I’ll get a statement credit of $225 and have another $75 to be used towards other travel expenses for the year.”—Brooks Conkle, personal finance blogger

 Marriott Bonvoy Brilliant American Express Card: Best for international hotel stays

 If you are looking to travel anytime soon, the Marriott Bonvoy Brilliant American Express Card can help take the edge off your hotel bill, as long as you’re a fan of Marriott hotels.